Tell us a little bit about why you chose a holiday to the destinations you and Charyl visited.

 Not really.
 Geared for tourism, every place we visited ensured everyone’s well-being.
 Every location was well-organized, with a guide or on our own.

 In addition, both my wife and I had researched our trip well before we left Brisbane as to stay informed when we arrived.
 Wendy Wu Tours also provided a more than useful booklet of essential information which we found helpful before venturing forth.

 The things we did not know about Taiwan, Laos, Hong Kong, Macau and Singapore were generally the nice surprises on the trip.
 These nice surprises definitely make a trip more memorable!

 Any advice/suggestions for people who are thinking about travelling to Laos and/or Taiwan?

 Once the current travel restrictions are lifted and the Coronavirus has subsided enough worldwide our advice is “just do it”.

-We consider that travelling with Wendy Wu to these places is a great option as the company is a market leader in Asian tourism for the Aussie traveller.
+Travelling with Wendy Wu is a great option as they’re a market leader in Asian tourism for Aussie travellers.

-Finally, for those who don’t like group travel in coaches why not consider doing what we have done for a number of trips and go private and do a tailor-made holiday with one’s own driver and guide.
+Finally, if you don’t like group travel in coaches why not consider doing what we have did?
+Get the full experience and do a private tailor-made holiday with one’s own driver and guide.
 Yes, it does cost a bit more.
 However, for us it is the only way we would travel in Asia where language is an issue.

-Another option, if time is of the essence, would be to do what we did and opt for short stays in these countries rather than tours that are 12 days or longer.
+If time is of the essence, you could opt for short stays in these countries rather than longer tours.
 In our view it is better to have seen a glimpse of a country than not at all.